DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 * **Direct module manipulation.** The codebase could be altered in such a way to email, log, or display cardholder data upon form submission.
 * **Hook alters.** Any module could implement a form alter hook to add in additional validation and/or submission functions to grab the cardholder data.
-* **Scripting language.** A Flash or JavaScript keylogger or scraper could be used to harvest information as they are typing it in and sending it to an external server.
+* **Scripting language.** A Flash or JavaScript keylogger or scraper could be used to harvest information as it is typed in and send it to an external server.
 * **HTTPS disabling.** A single configuration change can remove HTTPS and user data would be passed unencrypted.
 * **Changing credentials.** Hackers could substitute in their own gateway credentials to collect information into a different account.
 * **Modifying a direct post.** Modification of the form action or JavaScript code could send the payment information to an alternative server that harvests cardholder data.
-* **Modifying an iframe.** Modification of the iframe code could be set to load a payment form from another website acting as a man in the middle attack.
+* **Modifying an iframe.** Modification of iframe code could be set to load a payment form from another website acting as a man-in-the-middle attack.
 * **Modifying a Hosted Payment Page.** Modification of the hosted payment page URL could redirect a customer to an alternative version of the payment site.

 For specific ways that the Drupal application can be compromised, please visit DrupalSecurityReport.org.